Parents concerned about Centerville City Schools back to school plans

 Dr. Jeffrey Weinstein, a patient safety officer for Kettering Health Network said while there are benefits to in-school instruction parents must be mindful of the risks.

-“There’s no question school are at a very high setting at least for transmitting the virus and that can lead to transmission in the community,” He said.
+“There’s no question schools are at a very high setting at least for transmitting the virus and that can lead to transmission in the community,” he said.

 Follow Us on Facebook, Twitter and Instagram for all the latest news, weather and sports.